Gazprom delivers 42.4 mln cubic meters of gas to Europe through Ukraine via Sudzha

 The day before, the pumping volume reached 42.4 mln cubic meters.

-Earlier, reports with reference to data released on the Gas Transmission System Operator of Ukraine website said that Russian gas transit through Ukrainian territory might total 42.4 mln cubic meters on September 12.
+Earlier reports with reference to data released on the Gas Transmission System Operator of Ukraine website said that Russian gas transit through Ukrainian territory might total 42.4 mln cubic meters on September 13.

 The transit line through Ukraine remains the only route for Russian gas supplies to the countries of Western and Central Europe.
 Pumping through the Nord Stream has been completely stopped.
 Gas supplies via Turkish Stream and Blue Stream are intended for Turkey and the countries of Southern and South-Eastern Europe.